 Florida Gulf Coast University

 Comprised of its College of Arts and Sciences, the College of Education, the College of Health Professions and Social Work, the School of Nursing, the Lutgert College of Business, and the Whitaker College of Engineering, there’s something for everyone at FGCU, and they even offer online classes and degrees too.
-In addition to these programs, FGCU is currently trying to grow its academic offerings, and has thus included a software engineering degree, an environmental forensics degree, and a medico-legal death investigator concentration.
+In addition to these programs, FGCU is currently trying to grow its academic offerings, and has thus included degrees in the following areas: